DevopediaOrg/nodejs-basic/README.md

 # 6. Form with File Upload (br0.6)

 We extend the example with a simple form.
 This form allows a file upload.
 We make use of `formidable` module.
 You can install it by running `npm install` since we've already recorded it as a package dependency.
+To learn more, visit the [Dependency Manager](https://devopedia.org/dependency-manager) article on Devopedia.

 Open homepage, fill the form and submit it.
 No form validation is done but we will add this later.